lojain-azzam/AI-training/README.md

-# AI-training-
+# AI-training
-Training with PalSof in AI track
+Training with PalSof in AI track(computer vision)